exterm/exterm.github.io/content/posts/2024-01-31-llms-shiny-hammer.md

 * OpenAI’s published innovations since the release of GPT-4 mostly concern tooling, UX, and monetization; fundamental capabilities have stayed similar.
 * Langchain does a lot of things but is at times confusing, unstable and buggy.
 It’s still a great framework for rapid prototyping, and, if you’re careful, for production applications.
 Just make sure everything works as expected.

+_Update 2024-02-16: Microsoft just published new research on [GraphRAG](https://www.microsoft.com/en-us/research/blog/graphrag-unlocking-llm-discovery-on-narrative-private-data/), an improved approach to RAG that uses a knowledge graph for retrieval.
+It looks very promising and could solve many of the problems I encountered._

 ## Further Reading

 * Github published a [great blog post](https://github.blog/2023-10-30-the-architecture-of-todays-llm-applications/) about all the key pieces and how they fit together.